abhi-zero/weather-app/README.md

 ├── hooks/               # Custom React hooks
 └── index.css            # Global styles and Tailwind config
 ```

-## Future Features

-- **Relocate Button**: Add a button to quickly return to the current location's weather after searching for other places.
-This will allow users to easily switch back to their geolocation-based weather data.

 ## Contributing

 1. Fork the repository